 - Even as some organizations’ understanding of “data” improves, the sector as a whole lacks a recognition of the way the political economy of digital systems influences civil society.

-Read the rest of Philanthropy and Digital Civil Society: Blueprint 2018 online and check out our recent roundup of top predictions for the trends shaping digital civil society in 2018.
+Read the rest of Philanthropy and Digital Civil Society: Blueprint 2018 and see our roundup of top predictions for the trends shaping digital civil society in 2018.